eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 ## Local Development Setup

-Setting up a local development environment for `vglog-filter` involves several steps to ensure you can build, test, and contribute effectively.
+Setting up a local development environment for `next-version` involves several steps to ensure you can build, test, and contribute effectively.

 ### Prerequisites